Causes and Consequences of World War I

 Conclusions about Organic Weakness #5 - how unrestrained nationalism led to war: By 1914, Bulgaria and Serbia were weak new nations while Bosnia-Herzgovina and Croatia had unwillingly become part of the Austro-Hungarian Empire.
 Retaining national identity became the rallying cry for Bulgaria and Serbia, while regaining their national identity became the goal of Bosnia-Herzgovina and Croatia.

 But these Five Organic Weaknesses were not enough to bring about war.
 Something else was needed - a Precipitating Event.
 This needed to be an event that would move Europe out of a period of intense competition and uneasiness and into one of intense crisis.
-That event was Sarajevo, a major city in Bosnia.
+That event took place in Sarajevo, a major city in Bosnia.

 Sarajevo - The Precipitating Event